Rigel Pharmaceuticals, Inc. (NASDAQ:RIGL) Expected to Announce Quarterly Sales of $22.08 Million

-Wall Street brokerages expect Rigel Pharmaceuticals, Inc. (NASDAQ:RIGL) to announce sales of $22.08 million for the current quarter, Zacks reports.
-Three analysts have issued estimates for Rigel Pharmaceuticals’ earnings.
-The highest sales estimate is $22.93 million and the lowest is $21.31 million.
-Rigel Pharmaceuticals posted sales of $16.02 million in the same quarter last year, which suggests a positive year over year growth rate of 37.8%.
-The company is scheduled to report its next quarterly earnings results on Tuesday, August 3rd.
+Wall Street brokerages expect Rigel Pharmaceuticals, Inc. (NASDAQ:RIGL) to announce $22.08 million in sales for the current quarter, according to Zacks.
+Three analysts have made estimates for Rigel Pharmaceuticals’ earnings, with the lowest sales estimate coming in at $21.31 million and the highest estimate coming in at $22.93 million.
+Rigel Pharmaceuticals reported sales of $16.02 million in the same quarter last year, which would suggest a positive year-over-year growth rate of 37.8%.
+The firm is expected to issue its next earnings report after the market closes on Tuesday, August 3rd.

-According to Zacks, analysts expect that Rigel Pharmaceuticals will report full year sales of $159.83 million for the current fiscal year, with estimates ranging from $148.50 million to $170.66 million.
-For the next financial year, analysts anticipate that the business will post sales of $130.60 million, with estimates ranging from $112.70 million to $143.00 million.
-Zacks’ sales calculations are a mean average based on a survey of research analysts that follow Rigel Pharmaceuticals.
+On average, analysts expect that Rigel Pharmaceuticals will report full-year sales of $159.83 million for the current financial year, with estimates ranging from $148.50 million to $170.66 million.
+For the next financial year, analysts forecast that the company will post sales of $130.60 million, with estimates ranging from $112.70 million to $143.00 million.
+Zacks’ sales averages are an average based on a survey of research firms that cover Rigel Pharmaceuticals.

-Rigel Pharmaceuticals (NASDAQ:RIGL) last released its quarterly earnings results on Wednesday, May 5th.
-The biotechnology company reported $0.22 earnings per share for the quarter, beating analysts’ consensus estimates of $0.01 by $0.21.
+Rigel Pharmaceuticals (NASDAQ:RIGL) last posted its earnings results on Wednesday, May 5th.
+The biotechnology company reported $0.22 EPS for the quarter, topping the Thomson Reuters’ consensus estimate of $0.01 by $0.21.
+The company had revenue of $81.02 million during the quarter, compared to the consensus estimate of $40.06 million.
 Rigel Pharmaceuticals had a negative net margin of 8.58% and a negative return on equity of 20.29%.
-The company had revenue of $81.02 million for the quarter, compared to analyst estimates of $40.06 million.

-Hedge funds have recently made changes to their positions in the stock.
-Lord Abbett & CO.
-LLC bought a new position in Rigel Pharmaceuticals during the 1st quarter valued at about $16,608,000.
-Millennium Management LLC lifted its stake in shares of Rigel Pharmaceuticals by 257.7% in the 1st quarter.
-Millennium Management LLC now owns 3,678,755 shares of the biotechnology company’s stock worth $12,581,000 after purchasing an additional 2,650,275 shares during the period.
-Nuveen Asset Management LLC lifted its stake in shares of Rigel Pharmaceuticals by 334.3% in the 1st quarter.
-Nuveen Asset Management LLC now owns 3,297,800 shares of the biotechnology company’s stock worth $11,278,000 after purchasing an additional 2,538,392 shares during the period.
-Morgan Stanley raised its stake in Rigel Pharmaceuticals by 80.4% during the 4th quarter.
-Morgan Stanley now owns 5,225,303 shares of the biotechnology company’s stock worth $18,288,000 after acquiring an additional 2,329,590 shares during the period.
-Finally, Ion Asset Management Ltd. bought a new stake in Rigel Pharmaceuticals during the 4th quarter worth approximately $6,405,000.
-84.71% of the stock is currently owned by institutional investors.
+Several hedge funds and other institutional investors have recently bought and sold shares of RIGL.
+Cerity Partners LLC bought a new stake in shares of Rigel Pharmaceuticals during the 1st quarter worth $42,000.
+Truist Financial Corp bought a new stake in Rigel Pharmaceuticals in the 4th quarter valued at $43,000.
+Private Advisor Group LLC bought a new stake in Rigel Pharmaceuticals in the 1st quarter valued at $43,000.
+Tri Locum Partners LP bought a new stake in Rigel Pharmaceuticals in the 4th quarter valued at $51,000.
+Finally, Algert Global LLC bought a new stake in Rigel Pharmaceuticals in the 1st quarter valued at $52,000.
+84.71% of the stock is owned by institutional investors and hedge funds.

 Rigel Pharmaceuticals, Inc, a biotechnology company, discovers and develops small molecule drugs to treat hematologic disorders, cancer, and rare immune diseases.
 The company offers Tavalisse, an oral spleen tyrosine kinase inhibitor for the treatment of adult patients with chronic immune thrombocytopenia.